stevan/Jackalope-REST/README.md

         link    : <hyperlink to read this resource>
      }

-The '$id' field is the same as the 'id' field in a resource, the 'type_of' field is the schema this '$id' refers too.
-Then optionally we have a 'version', which is as described above and could be used in your code to check that the resource being referred to has not changed.
-We also optionally have a 'link', which is an 'hyperlink' of the 'read' service for this resource (basically a link to the resource itself).
+The `$id` field is the same as the `id` field in a resource, the `type_of` field is the schema this `$id` refers too.
+Then optionally we have a `version`, which is as described above and could be used in your code to check that the resource being referred to has not changed.
+We also optionally have a `link`, which is an `hyperlink` of the `read` service for this resource (basically a link to the resource itself).

 The next concept is the resource repository.
-Currently we supply a basic role that will wrap around your data repository and you only need worry about the 'body' of the resource and it will handle wrapping that into a proper resource as well as the generation and checking the version string.
+Currently we supply a basic role that will wrap around your data repository and you only need worry about the `body` of the resource and it will handle wrapping that into a proper resource as well as the generation and checking the version string.
 This currently plugs in directly to the built-in CRUD service, but can also be useful outside of that as well.